Vermont Air National Guard Deploys to Europe

 |0

-This work, Vermont Air National Guard Deploys to Europe [Image 5 of 5], by TSgt Richard Mekkri, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Vermont Air National Guard Deploys to Europe, by Maj.
+Meghan Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT